 The Executive Director, Land Policy represents the Resources Policy and Engagement Group on the RAP.
 The Resources Advisory Panel comprises SCO Sponsors and chairpersons of each resources working group as listed below.

 Three resources working groups support the Energy Council’s work programs on resources.
 These are:

 The role of this group is to optimise policy and regulatory settings, to reduce costs and support ongoing and increased investment confidence in the exploration and development of Australia’s upstream resources.
 These include petroleum, geothermal energy, offshore minerals and underground gas storage through consistent and best practice regulatory frameworks and operations nationally.

 This group is responsible for exploration investment attraction and geoscience.

-- Land Access for Resources Working Group (LARWG)
+- Resources Policy and Engagement Working Group (RPEWG)

-The LARWG work plan focuses on addressing issues impacting on investment in resources exploration and development (e.g. land access and community confidence).
+The (RPEWG) work plan focuses on addressing issues impacting on investment in resources exploration and development (e.g. land access and social licence).

 Find out more

 For more information about the role of Queensland at the COAG Energy Council, please contact us.